 Following a recent Outline planning application for a mixed-use development on the site of the former Bexhill High School, Rother District Council is working up detailed design proposals for the residential element of this scheme to provide much-needed family homes.
-This site has been allocated for a mixed-use development, including new homes, within the Council’s Local Plan and could be delivered by Alliance Homes (Rother) to provide much-needed housing for the area.
+This site has been allocated for a mixed-use development, including new homes, within the Council’s Local Plan and could be delivered by Rother District Council’s housing company, to provide much-needed housing for the area.

 The residential scheme will be located on the northern part of this site, with the commercial element potentially including a new leisure centre subject to a separate design process to follow in due course.